nivisi/controllable/packages/controllable_flutter/README.md

 ## Best practices

-They are yet to determine! :) But the first on is:
+They are yet to determine! :) But the first one is:

 ### Use the generated interface